 There’s no progressive thought or liberal thinking behind this relationship with religiosity, with religion and the religious, because such thinking always promotes secular awareness.
-What we have is conservative, manipulative thought and—why not?—fascist thought.
+What we have is conservative, manipulative thought and—let’s say it—fascist thought.

 The current government is strongly promoting the first paradigm, one in which the vision of the Catholic Church itself is, on balance, still very much anchored.
 We’re seeing Catholic hierarchies taking this kind of backward step not only in Nicaragua but throughout Latin America.
 The perspectives of a more committed religiosity, those that opened the 1968 Episcopal Conference in Medellín, have been closing and even the fact that Pope Francis’ vision is firmly set in the third paradigm has still not opened them.

 I think that as long as the majority of Nicaraguans remain so impoverished and receive such poor quality education, we will remain stuck in the first paradigm.

 The way out is to educate, raise awareness, train and organize people, not so they go out onto the streets shouting slogans but rather so that, by changing their image of God, they become committed to developing projects that can change their communities, and the country.

 As long as the counterbalances to political power only come from above, from parties and institutions, power will not change.
 Power requires counterbalances that come from below, from people, an organized people.
 The role of the Church is to organize God’s people to be a community, a social movement that can counterbalance political power.

 Rafael Aragón O.P. is a Catholic priest and member of the mendicant religious order called the Order of Preachers or Dominican Order.